canonical/charmed-magma-orchestrator/orchestrator-bundle/orc8r-bundle/README.md

 nginx-proxy                    LoadBalancer   10.152.183.249   10.0.0.4      443:30760/TCP                                              44s
 ```

+### Self-hosted

+If you self-host magma and you don't want to make changes to your DNS server, you will have to
+update your `/etc/hosts` file so that you can reach orc8r via its domain name.
+Add the following
-Now add the following entries to your `/etc/hosts` file (your actual IP's may differ)
+entries to your `/etc/hosts` file (your actual IP's may differ)

 ```text
 10.0.0.1 bootstrapper-controller.example.com